ulfschneider/ulf.website/content/posts/2026-04-10-obfuscate-email.md

 ---
 Use [<cite>Email address obfuscation: What works in 2026?</cite>](https://spencermortensen.com/articles/email-obfuscation/) by Spencer Mortensen to keep your email address away from spammers.

 This could be a case for a web component combining multiple of the presented techniques.
 Unfortunately, what really works requires JavaScript, which can be an issue.
-My favorite pattern so far is *2.10 User Interaction*, which I am using pattern with the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API):
+My favorite pattern so far is *2.10 User Interaction*, because it provides decent protection against spammers without additional library dependencies.
+I am using it with the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) and CSS class name selectors `.oma` for *obfuscated email address* and `.oml` for *obfuscated email link*.

 ```js
 // email obfuscation